-Starting a fitness plan HAS to eventually become a habit that you enjoy or even moderately enjoy in order to maintain with any consistency.
-Many of the ideas below are adapted from the Military.com Fitness eBook Store workout plans and used to create functional fitness or "hobby fitness" routines you can use anywhere and anytime.
-Your exercise / health plan has to incorporate the following components.
+Starting a fitness plan eventually has to become a habit that you enjoy or even moderately enjoy in order to maintain with any consistency.
+Many of the ideas below are adapted from the Military.com Fitness eBook Store workout plans and used to create functional fitness, or "hobby fitness," routines you can use anywhere and anytime.
+Your exercise plan has to incorporate the following components:

-Activities such as walking, jogging, biking, swimming, rowing a boat, climbing steps all increase the heart rate and helps improve heart and circulatory functions.
+Activities such as walking, jogging, biking, swimming, rowing a boat and climbing steps increase the heart rate and help improve heart and circulatory functions.
 Burning calories is also a byproduct of these activities.
-To give you an idea of what it takes to burn 100 calories (that's one cookie by the way) you have to walk 30 minutes, OR jog 17 minutes, OR rake leaves for nearly 60 minutes.
+To give you an idea of what it takes to burn 100 calories (that's one cookie, by the way), you have to walk 30 minutes, jog 17 minutes or rake leaves for nearly 60 minutes.

-Weights or body weight calisthenics are great examples of muscles building and bone strengthening resistance training exercises.
-Lifting heavy items such as plants and bags of leaves can substitute as resistance training exercises as well burn the above cookie in about 40 minutes.
-Circuit training can burn the same amount of calories in 15 minutes and weight training alone can accomplish it in 20 minutes.
+Weights or body-weight calisthenics are great examples of resistance training exercises that build muscles and strengthen bones.
+Lifting heavy items such as plants and bags of leaves can substitute as resistance training exercises, as well burn the above cookie in about 40 minutes.
+Circuit training can burn the same amount of calories in 15 minutes, and weight training alone can accomplish it in 20 minutes.